Geborgen/nordic-souls/ROADMAP.md

 - Remove Khajiit Has Wares due to fps issues
 - Remove Immersive Fort Dawnguard due to various issues
 - Remove Serana Dialogue Add-on due to list theming and taste issues (replaced with Serana Dialogue Edit)
+- Remove Undeath due to keeping everything streamlined and bug-free.
+More of a personal decision here

 **Maybe:**